nt-thuyr/chamu-web-app/README.md

 ---

 ## 📄 License
 This project is not licensed for commercial use.
-It is for **educational purposes only**.
+It is for **educational purposes** only.

 ---